yaseminobek/yasemin.github.io/README.md

        The hour kept going past 24.

 Tic Tac Toe: After a player won, the app still let us tap more squares and the label sometimes changed to the next player’s turn.

+Face: I first set the hair color on the wrong shape and colored the face instead of the hair.
 ## How I fixed them:
 Github: First, I analyzed what the problem was.
         Then, I tried to think of ways I can fix them and asked for help from my teacher and friend.